wintermeyer/MiMiMi/README.md

 - Filter words by minimum number of keywords using the interactive slider
 - Slider range dynamically adjusts to the maximum keyword count in the database
 - Filtering correctly excludes orphaned keywords (keywords pointing to non-existent words)
-- Images are loaded through a proxy to avoid CORS issues
+- Images are loaded directly from wort.schule with complete URLs

 ### Debug Page
 - System diagnostics at `/debug` (excluded from search engines via robots.txt)